Admission to the Master Archaeology programme;

 All assessment deadlines (exams, retakes, paper deadlines etc.) can be found in MyTimetable.

 Log in with your ULCN account, and add this course using the 'Add timetable' button.
 To view the assessment deadline(s), make sure to select the course with a code ending in T and/or R.

 Bradley, G.J., 2008.
 "The Roman Republic: Political History" in: E. Bispham (ed.), Roman Europe.
 Oxford;

 Per meeting there will be one or two chapters/papers to read.
-The reading list will be distributed 2 weeks prior to the start of the class.
-Make sure you are registered for this Brightspace module in time.
+The reading list will be distributed 1 week prior to the start of the class and/or during every class.
+Make sure you are enrolled in this course (and therefore in Brightspace) in time.